lulab/Ribowave/README.md

 #### Input files:

 - **`bedgraph/name`**:
-	- <P-site track\> : output from the previous step, containing the P-site track of transcripts of interest
+	- <P-site track\> : output from the previous step, containing the P-site track of transcripts of interest, eg: `final.psite`

 - <ORF_list> : ORFs of interest ,eg : `final.ORFs`